Leafwing-Studios/fop-rules/docs/character-options/powers/conduit.md

 </div>

 Shadows emanate from your hands, grasping and pulling, suddenly tangible.
 Make a Prowess attack against a creature of your choice within range.
-If you hit, deal 1d4 + Presence umbral damage and pull them 15 feet towards you.
+If you hit, deal 1d4 + Presence umbral damage and pull them Ranged, 15 feet towards you.
 When used with your Buffer Overflow class feature, the creature is pulled towards the immediately preceding creature in the chain, rather than yourself.
 This location is calculated before any movement from this chained spell occurs.

 ## Light of Judgement